rudranarayan-01/NLP/README.md

       - Binary Bag Words ( 0, 1)
       - Normal Bag of Words ( Count will get updated based on frequency )
    - IF-IDF( Term Frequency - Inverse Doccument Frequency )

+## Word Embeding
+   In NLP word embeding is a term used for the representation of words for text analysis, typically in the form of real valued vector that encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar meaning.
+   Word Embeding is of two types:
+     - Count or Frequency
+       - One Hot Encoding
+       - Bag of Words
+       - IF_IDF
+      - Deep Learning Training Model (Word2Vec)
+        - CBOW ( Continous Bag of Words )
+        - Skipgram